Table of Contents

 An amended return filed within the time prescribed by law.
 An election made on an amended return must specify the item of section 179 property to which the election applies and the part of the cost of each such item to be taken into account.
 The amended return must also include any resulting adjustments to taxable income.

-You may be able to claim the special depreciation allowance for your car, truck, van, if it is qualified property and was placed in service in 2014.
+You may be able to claim the special depreciation allowance for your car, truck, or van, if it is qualified property and was placed in service in 2015.
 The allowance is an additional depreciation deduction for 50% of the car's depreciable basis (after any section 179 deduction, but before figuring your regular depreciation deduction under MACRS).
 The special depreciation allowance applies only for the first year the car is placed in service.
 To qualify for the allowance more than 50% of the use of the car must be in a qualified business use (as defined under Depreciation Deduction, later).

 You purchased the car new on or after January 1, 2008, but only if no binding written contract to acquire the car existed before January 1, 2008;